 - A trainer who is hired by a company to provide training related to the software made used by employees of the company and if the trainer starts giving online classes to use software would be a conflict of interest.

-Various types of activities that cause a possible conflict of interest
+Activities that cause a likely conflict of interest

 Self-dealing is a situation where a person has a position of responsibility in an organization has conflicting interest with someone outside the organization and take action in his or her interest rather than in favor of the organization.